cristianvasquez/housing/README.md

 ## Setup

-A community needs a founder, for example, the government.
+A community needs a founder, for example, the government or a big cooperative

 Houses enter the community, bought in traditional markets by the founder.
 Each time a house enters, it's initial value is divided into a fixed amount of shares that are transferred to the founder, meaning that in the beginning, he is the only shareholder.